-CASL has 212 teams playing in the league this 2013 fall season.
-We would like to welcome back our returning clubs to CASL and also welcome the clubs that made up the MARS league.
+CASL has 220 teams playing in the league this 2014 spring season.
 Thanks to everyone for making CASL the largest recreational league in the state.
 We would like to thank US Club Soccer for all they do in helping CASL provide recreational soccer to the clubs, teams, players and their families.

 Link to CASL/Demosphere Website

 *NEW* The deadline for clubs to register to play in CASL for the Fall 2014 season is July 1, 2014.
 This is for clubs who did not play with us for the Spring 2014 season.
 Use the link provided below to submit a membership application to join CASL.
 At the top of the US Club website page, you will see a paragraph describing a non-refundable $1,000 deposit.
 That paragraph is not for our league and you do not have to do that.
 Follow the instructions and sign up as a league team and not as a club.
 If you have any questions, please contact us by email.
 US CLUB SOCCER/CASL Membership Application

 Alabama has a New Concussion Law.
 For More information on concussions please visit the links below. http://www.cdc.gov/concussion/HeadsUp/youth.html Alabama Concussion Law

 In case of inclement weather, be sure to check the field status before your game.
 The field status numbers and web sites can be found on the Field Status & News bar on the left side of this page.